Rowing (Rowing Machine)

 - Adjust the damper setting according to your fitness level and goals—lower settings (3-5) typically work best for cardiovascular training while higher settings offer more resistance training benefits.

-Common Mistakes: Rowing (Rowing Machine)
+Is Rowing (Rowing Machine) effective for endurance?

 FAQ - Rowing (Rowing Machine)